sdpjswl/ASJPlistHelper/README.md

 `- (NSArray *)contentsOfPlistFileNamed:(NSString *)name;`

-Retuens the data saved in the plist of the name specified.
+Returns the data saved in the plist of the name specified.

 # License